 In 1896, four Baltimore families organized a school for their children and in 1897 opened the first Calvert school.
 Virgil M. Hillyer, a Harvard graduate, was named the first Head Master.
 Hillyer would go on to gain a national and international reputation as an innovator in primary and elementary education, an author of children's books, and the founder of Calvert's Home Instruction Department in 1906.
 Since 1906 over 600,000 students have benefited from a Calvert education and gone on to successful educational and career accomplishments.
 The legacy of this brilliant educator, updated to today's standards, is available to capable students around the world.

 Our hallmark is that throughout our rich history we have always produced scholars to step up to the challenges of the day and make a difference.
 We adapt quickly to understand today's needs but never waiver from the highest academic demands.
 Its why we can provide US university acceptance upon successful completion of our CAP Pathways Program.

 Our Calvert Academy High School Diploma is recognized by colleges and universities worldwide.

 Participating in the Calvert Academy Pathways gives students the skills they need to be successful in an English-based college or university.
 The CAP program offers other benefits also:

 Upon successful completion of the Calvert Academy Pathways program, qualified students will receive an offer to attend one of the following universities:

-Students complete their local high school program successfully and take six courses from the catalog below at an individual pace.
+Students complete their local high school program successfully and take six courses from the Calvert catalog at an individual pace.
 Start times are at the student's convenience.